|askPauline's Homeschool Info||askPauline's Guide to Homeschooling in PA

 Under the new 2004 regulations, privately tutored students do not have to routinely provide extensive documentation showing that they have met the subject and instructional time requirements.
 The parent’s annual written assurance that the instructional requirements have been met is sufficient.
 However, if the superintendent receives a complaint “...that a student is not being provided instruction for the time prescribed or that a student is not making satisfactory progress in the tutoring program, the superintendent may request evidence of student academic progress and documentation that instruction is provided for the required number of days and hours.
 Evidence of satisfactory progress may include samples of student work, assessments, progress reports, report cards and evaluations.
 Documentation of instructional time may include logs maintained by the tutor or parent, attendance records or other records indicating the dates and time instruction was provided.”

 Thus while privately tutored students are not required to submit documentation routinely to the district, they are expected to be able to produce such records if there is a complaint.
-Note that the extensive due process procedure in the home education law (which gives the family time to pull together the documentation, outlines the procedure if the superintendent determines that the documentation is not sufficient to show appropriate education, and allows for a hearing and an appeal) does not apply to privately tutored students.
+Note that the due process procedure in the home education law (which allows for a hearing) does not apply to privately tutored students.

 ~ Special Education: If the parents have concerns that their child might have special needs, the child has the right to evaluation (by federal law) and the results of the evaluation will be discussed with the parent.
 However, the student does not have the right to special ed services from the school district.
 Unlike home education programs, there is no pre-approval requirement for students who have already been identified as special ed.